 - Sign up to my newsletter or follow me on Bloglovin to get updates about the new posts

 - Join my Facebook group about Eastern Europe, the Balkans and former USSR and connect with fellow travellers and enthusiasts of these regions – just click here!

 - I’ve included a few handy links of services and products I personally like and use so you can plan your own trip to Lithuania too.
 They are often affiliate links.
 This means I will get a small commission if you book/purchase anything through my links, at no extra costs for you.
-If you like what you are reading and seeing here and would like to support me and my blog please consider using those links.
-It would be like getting me a virtual drink that you don’t have to pay for!
-Thanks!
+Thank you!

 LIKED IT?
 PIN THIS POST FOR LATER!